A vacation is supposed to be about taking a break…

 On my first game drive in Kruger National Park in South Africa, our guide spotted this beautiful leopard in a tree.
 We sat almost directly under that tree in an open-air jeep and watched it.
 It seemed to me that it would have been easy for the leopard to to leap into our jeep, and do some serious damage.

 But it had no interest.
 Why?
 Because animals in the wild see the vehicle as one big thing, and they don’t associate it with humans or food.
-That’s why you should never separate yourself from the vehicle.
+That’s why one of the top safari safety tips is that you should never separate yourself from the vehicle.
 Don’t stand up, lean out or step out.
 Be one with the jeep.

 Don’t Startle Anyone